 Also get involved in a committee!
 There are multiple committees that tribal citizens can serve on and help with improving, growing and strengthening tribal services.
-To apply to be on a commmittee, please complete the UHN Boards and Committee Application Form below.
+To apply to be on a committee, please complete the UHN Boards and Committee Application Form below.
 Also if you are interested in becoming a UHN volunteer, please contact the UHN Office to be added to our database of volunteers.
 You can complete the below form or call (985)223-3093.

 Every tribe establishes their own criteria and process for enrollment of tribal citizens.
 The United Houma Nation requires all applicants for enrollment to apply formally through the Enrollment Office.
-Applicants must complete the required forms here, submit all required documentation and pay a $5 processing fee to be considered.
+Applicants must complete the required forms provided below, submit all required documentation and pay a $5 processing fee to be considered.

 The staff will process your application to determine if all criteria is satisfied with the Enrollment Board meeting quarterly to review and make final decisions and recommendations regarding applicants.

 1. Be an enrolled member of the United Houma Nation

 2. Be at least 18 years old on or before the next election

 3. Have not been convicted of a felony or been under judgment of interdiction for mental incompetence

 4. Reside or be domiciled in the district in which you seek to register